LLM-Ethics/SCR/README.md

 # SCR

-Code for our submission "“Oops, Did I Just Say That?”
-Testing and Repairing Unethical Suggestions of Large Language Models with Suggest-Critique-Reflect Process".
+Code for our submission "Reeq: Testing and Mitigating Ethically Inconsistent Suggestions of Large Language Models with Reflective Equilibrium".

 # Generate Test Case